You Must Be Born Again – Yes You.

 By Carlton Foster – October 2020

-It was Jesus who said to Nicodemus, “So don’t be surprised when I say, ‘You must be born again” (John 3:7).
-Who was Nicodemus and why did Jesus think that he is not born of the Spirit of God?
-Jesus stated that humans can reproduce only human life; that is give physical birth to other humans, but the Holy Spirit gives birth to spiritual life, and those who want to live forever with Jesus must be born of the Spirit of God.
+Jesus said to Nicodemus, “So don’t be surprised when I say, ‘You must be born again” (John 3:7).
+Who was Nicodemus, and why did Jesus think that Nicodemus was not born of the Spirit of God?
+Jesus stated that humans could reproduce only human life, giving physical birth to other humans.
+Still, the Holy Spirit gives birth to spiritual life, and those who want to live forever with Jesus must be born of the Spirit of God.
 So if you – yes you – want to live with Jesus, you must be born again.
 Yes!
 We must be born of the Spirit of God.

 The Bible stated that Nicodemus was a Jewish religious leader who was a Pharisee (John 3:1).
-He normally meets with the High Priest and with other religious leaders.
+He usually meets with the High Priest and with other religious leaders.
 He is like a pastor of pastors: a God-fearing individual.
-It was Jesus who said, “The teachers of religious law and the Pharisees are the official interpreters of the law of Moses (Matthew 23:2)”.
-These are the caliber of people Jesus said must be born again, if they are to enter the Kingdom of God.
+It was Jesus who said, “The teachers of religious law and the Pharisees are the official interpreters of the law of Moses (Matthew 23:2).”
+These are the caliber of people Jesus said must be born again if they are to enter the Kingdom of God.

-These Jewish religious leaders go through a process to become leaders.
-They are named as the official interpreter of Moses’ law; however, this is what Jesus said to us about them, “But I warn you—unless your righteousness is better than the righteousness of the teachers of religious law and the Pharisees, you will never enter the Kingdom of Heaven ( Matthew 5:20)!”
-Jesus continued and said, “These people honor me with their lips, but their hearts are far from me.
+These Jewish religious leaders go through a stringent process to develop a leader.
+They are known as the official interpreter of Moses’ law; however, this is what Jesus said to us about them: “But I warn you—unless your righteousness is better than the righteousness of the teachers of religious law and the Pharisees, you will never enter the Kingdom of Heaven ( Matthew 5:20)!”
+Jesus said, “These people honor me with their lips, but their hearts are far from me.
 Their worship is a farce, for they teach man-made ideas as commands from God (Matthew 15:8-9).”
-Jesus said we are defiled by the words that come out of our mouth, and that every plant not planted by God will be uprooted.
-Jesus said that those religious leaders were blind guides leading the blind, and if one blind person guides another, they will both fall into a ditch – of hell.
+Jesus said we are defiled by the words that come out of our mouth and that every plant not planted by God will be uprooted.
+Jesus said that those religious leaders were blind guides leading the blind, and if one blind person guides another, both will fall into a ditch, which is hellfire.

 Jesus emphasized and said, “What sorrow awaits you teachers of religious law and you Pharisees.
 Hypocrites!
-For you shut the door of the Kingdom of Heaven in people’s faces.
+You shut the door of the Kingdom of Heaven in people’s faces.
 You won’t go in yourselves, and you don’t let others enter either (Matthew 23:13).”
 He continued, “For you cross land and sea to make one convert, and then you turn that person into twice the child of hell you yourselves are (Matthew 23:16)!”
-In our time, these people are the Christians of our ages; brothers and sisters we see regularly at churches.
+In our time, these people are the Christians of our ages: brothers and sisters we regularly see at churches.

-Even James the disciple noticed these behaviors and said, “A tiny spark can set a great forest on fire, and among all the parts of the body, the tongue is a flame of fire.
+Even James, the disciple, noticed these behaviors and said, “A tiny spark can set a great forest on fire, and among all the parts of the body, the tongue is a flame of fire.
 It is a whole world of wickedness, corrupting your entire body.
 It can set your whole life on fire, for it is set on fire by hell itself (James 3:5-6).”
-While James is mentioning spoken words, we know that these thoughts originate from the heart.
-And even if there are no spoken words, but if the heart thinks evil and followed by non-verbal actions, the intent is still evil.
-Why were there evil intent in the heart of these Christians and religious believers?
+While James mentions spoken words, we know that these thoughts originate from the heart.
+And even if there are no spoken words, but if the heart thinks evil and followed by non-verbal actions, the intent is still malicious.
+So why were there evil intent in these Christians and religious believers?

-James gave the answer when he said, “But the wisdom from above is first of all pure.
-It is also peace-loving, gentle at all times, and willing to yield to others.
+James answered when he said, “But the wisdom from above is pure.
+It is also peace-loving, gentle, and willing to yield to others.
 It is full of mercy and the fruit of good deeds.
-It shows no favoritism and is always sincere, and those who are peacemakers will plant seeds of peace and reap a harvest of righteousness (James 3:17-18)”.
-Christians and religious leaders who think and act as James mentioned are the ones born of the water and the Spirit.
+It shows no favoritism and is always sincere, and those who are peacemakers will plant seeds of peace and reap a harvest of righteousness (James 3:17-18).”
+Therefore, as James mentioned, Christians and religious leaders of today who think and act as he outlined are the ones born of the water and the Spirit.

-Paul, just like James gave examples of those who are born of the Spirit.
-He said, “The Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-24)”.
-When you are born again, every eyes will see a change in you; they will see that the new person’s actions are similar to that of Jesus: taking care of the “least of these” among you.
-Jesus said, “I tell you the truth, when you did it to one of the least of these my brothers and sisters, you were doing it to me (Matthew 25:40)!”
+The apostle Paul, just like James, gave examples of those who are born of the Spirit.
+He said, “The Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-24).”
+When you are born again, every eye will see a change in you; they will see that the new person’s actions are similar to that of Jesus: taking care of the “least of these” among you.
+Jesus said, “I tell you the truth when you did it to one of the least of these my brothers and sisters, you were doing it to me (Matthew 25:40)!”
 Yes!
 Our actions or reactions to others will verify if we are born of the Spirit of God.